-Out of several anecdotes of Hindu Mythology, Nag Panchami is also one of the auspicious occasions, which is celebrated in the Panchami Tithi of Shukla Paksha of the Shravan month of Hindu calendar.
-Nag Panchami is celebrated in different ways according to the cultures and traditions of the locality.
+Out of several anecdotes of Hindu Mythology, Nag Panchami is also one of the auspicious occasions and a grand festival of Nepal, which is celebrated in the Panchami Tithi of Shukla Paksha of the Shravan month of Hindu calendar.
+Nag Panchami is celebrated in different ways according to the cultures and traditions of the locality in Nepal.
 Considering the Snakes are the savior of the human race from the rage of the evil demons, they are worshipped as the protector.
-Humans not only worship snakes, but also the air, water, sun, moon, mountain, river, nature, etc. This indirectly or directly led to creating a system in organizing the social beliefs, local trends and deities to sort the culture stand-by in the societies.
+Humans not only worship snakes, but also the air, water, sun, moon, mountain, river, nature, etc. This indirectly or directly led to creating a system in organizing the social beliefs, local trends, and deities to sort the culture stand-by in the societies.
 There are many legends and stories related to Nag Panchami in the Hindu religions.

 Here is a popular legend saying that Lord Krishna defeated the Kaliya (snake) in a heroic battle which was sent by his uncle, Kansa to kill him.
 Thus, this day of victory of good over evil is celebrated as Nag Panchami as Lord Krishna blessed Kalia saying whosoever will worship the snakes and offer milk and enchant prayers on this day, will be relieved from all the sins and the troubles.